-Nobody is born with innate knowledge.
-Everyone needs to learn and work hard in order to achieve success, as well as, making mistakes in order to grow and learn.
+Nobody is born with innate knowledge or natural talent.
+Everyone needs to learn and work hard in order to achieve success, as well as, make mistakes in order to grow and learn.

-The hope of achieving your goals gives meaning to your path and offers enough psychological benefits that are worth trying.
+The hope of achieving your goals by itself gives meaning to your path and offers enough psychological benefits that are worth trying.

 One of the key ideas is to start with a “mini goal”, in other words, to break your goal down into something more manageable, short-term, and specific.
 Even though it is not what you really want to achieve, it is a small but significant step in the right direction that you need to complete on your way to reaching your ultimate goal.

 For example, if you want to lose weight and you are a couch potato, it may not be a good idea to set an unrealistic or very difficult goal like “I will go to the gym two or three hours from Monday to Friday,” “I am going to run a marathon three months from now,” or “I will follow a draconian diet.”